 - Physics (Astronomy)

-In addition to the five MAPs, Roo Advising is supported by a FLEX team and Life Coaches.
+In addition to the MAPs, Roo Advising is supported by a FLEX team and Life Coaches.

-Life Coaches-Our Life Coaches are our first responders when faculty issue early alert flags.
-A Life Coach can help if your student finds themselves struggling during their time at UMKC!
-They can provide a listening ear, and provide tools to help your student juggle priorities (such as time management and solution-focused coaching).
+Life Coaches-Our Life Coaches are our first responders to support students when faculty issue early alert flags to notify students that attention is required to improve their academic performance.
+A Life Coach can help students who find themselves struggling during their time at UMKC!
+They can provide a listening ear and provide tools to help manage your priorities (such as time management, study skills, or finding scholarship opportunities).
 They can also serve as a bridge to other campus resources as needed.

 All students new to UMKC are required to meet with an academic advisor prior to registering for classes.
-New freshmen are required to attend Orientation and will register for their first term courses during their Orientation session.
+New freshmen are required to complete an Orientation module and Pre-Enrollment Orientation Survey in addition to attending Orientation.
+Students academic advisors will enroll students for their first term courses.
 Transfer students are encouraged to schedule an appointment with their assigned academic advisors soon after they confirm their admission to UMKC to discuss their transfer work and develop an enrollment plan.
 Transfer students are encouraged to attend Orientation to learn more about UMKC, our campus, and essential resources.
+Transfer students must complete the Orientation module before they will be allowed to register for classes.

 Every undergraduate student at UMKC is assigned an academic advisor.
-Our professional advisors are part of an entire succuss team that will be surrounding your student to help ensure their success.
-A student’s assigned academic advisor should be their go-to person.
-If your student has a question and doesn’t know who to ask, direct them to their academic advisor.
+Our professional advisors are part of an entire success team that will be surrounding students to help ensure their success.
+A student’s assigned academic advisor should be their primary contact for questions, issues and concerns.
+If you have a question and don't know who to ask, contact your academic advisor or Roo Advising at 816-235-1148 or firstname.lastname@example.org.

 Advising is a Partnership